Master of Education (Basic level entry)

 As a guide, full-time students generally undertake four subjects per semester and part-time students undertake two subjects per semester.

-To complete the requirements of the Master of Education (Basic level entry), students must successfully complete two core (compulsory) topics and fourteen option topics chosen from an extensive range of option topics.
+To complete the requirements of the Master of Education (Basic level entry), students must successfully complete two core (compulsory) subjects and fourteen elective subjects chosen from an extensive range of electives.